 “When my son was about four, my husband decided to cart him off to golf lessons.
 One time he was away overseas, and I had to take Ethan.
 I was in a bit of a bad mood and got lost on the way so I might have been a bit sweary in the car.
 When we got there, Ethan introduced me to the golf teacher by saying to him, “This is my mum; she said ‘fuck’ all the way here.”

 Of course, it’s not just only parents that are at risk of being humiliated by their little ones.
-It can happen to their babysitters too as Ella experienced firsthand.
+It can happen to their babysitters too, as Emma experienced firsthand.

 ‘I was taking my 3 year old charge to his dad’s office and we were inside a very silent, very full lift in a high-rise building.
 He tugged on my arm and said at full voice into the silence, ‘Fuck, it’s a long way up, isn’t it?’
 TOTAL MORTIFICATION!

 This article was first published on Feb 8, 2019